rosajen27/employee-directory/README.md

 # Employee Directory

-An employee or manager would benefit greatly from being able to utilize an Employee Directory to view non-sensitive data about other employees.
-This Employee Directory was created with REACT and allows the user to search and filter employees by name.
+An employee directory that enables users to search and view non-sensitive data about other employees.

 ## Table of Contents
 * [Deployment](#deployment)